 Your senior year is coming up, and you're ready to blow those standardized tests out of the water once and for all.
 It's time to figure out the best study plan for you that still leaves time for summer jobs, shameful levels of ice cream consumption, and acquiring incomprehensible tan lines.

-Follow these five steps to make the most of your summer studying before your SAT test date!
+Follow these five steps to make the most of your summer studying before your SAT or ACT test date!

 Step 1: Determine Your Goal

-Google your college of choice and “SAT scores” or “ACT scores”, and you’ll get the score range of the middle 50 percent of admitted applicants - a 25th percentile score and a 75th percentile score.
-Aim for the 75th percentile score (a better score than 75 percent of admitted applicants) as your target to have the best chance of being admitted.
+Google your college of choice and "SAT scores" or "ACT scores" to find the score range of the middle 50 percent of admitted applicants — in other words, a 25th percentile score and a 75th percentile score.
+Aim for the 75th percentile score (a better score than 75 percent of admitted applicants) to give yourself the best chance of being admitted.

 Step 2: Figure Out How Many Hours You Need to Study

-Now that you know your baseline score and target score, you can use the difference between them to estimate the number of hours you’ll need to study to achieve your goals by the time of your SAT/ACT test date.
+Now that you know your baseline and target scores, you can use the difference between them to estimate the number of hours you'll need to study to achieve your goals by your SAT/ACT test date.